Note

 Prerequisites

-Before installing Kasten K10, it is essential to have a functional and accessible Red Hat OpenShift environment.
+Before installing Veeam Kasten, it is essential to have a functional and accessible Red Hat OpenShift environment.

-Optionally, you can create a new project in advance where Kasten K10 will be installed.
-Select this project during operator deployment or create a project (namespace) during the operator installation process.
+Optionally, you can create a new project in advance where Veeam Kasten will be installed.
+Select this project during operator deployment, or create a project (namespace) during the operator installation process.
 By default, the documentation uses the kasten-io namespace.

 oc new-project kasten-io \